 Early Dismissal / Parental Custody

 Field trips are an integral part of the elementary school experience.
 It is common for students in every grade at University Park to take a few field trips each year.
-In order for students to participate in a class field trip, a Field Trip Permission Form is required to be completed and signed by a parent/guardian prior to departure.
+For students to participate in a class field trip, a Field Trip Permission Form must be completed and signed by a parent/guardian before departure.
 Please contact your child’s teacher if you would like information about scholarships due to financial hardship.

 Homework is provided to review and practice concepts previously introduced in class.
 The amount of homework assigned is to be determined by the student’s teacher.
 On average, students should spend the following amount of time on homework each school night.